Anorexia or Bulimia in Richmond, VA—Counseling and Treatment

 Yet, only about 10 percent of people receive the treatment they need for anorexia or bulimia.
 And these have effective interventions.
 Psychological treatments and medical treatments can be combined and tailored to individual needs.
 Getting started may be as simple as asking for help.

-If you are struggling with disordered eating, know that the therapists at Thriveworks Richmond are ready to help.
+If you are struggling with disordered eating, know that the therapists and psychologists at Thriveworks Richmond are ready to help.
 We have helped many people find the holistic treatment they need to break free from anorexia or bulimia.

 Identifying Anorexia and Bulimia